davidmckennirey/davidmckennirey.github.io/_posts/2021-05-04-granny-write-up.md

 Server username: NT AUTHORITY\NETWORK SERVICE
 ```

 Interesting, since we are a NT AUTHORITY service I can already suspect we might be able to do some token impersonation.
-Lets use [windows-exploit-suggester][wes] to see what vulnerabilities this box is susceptible too!
+Lets use [windows-exploit-suggester][wes] to see what vulnerabilities this box is susceptible too.

 **Victim**